southwinds-io/artdocs/docs/users.md

 Any operation performed by Artisan will be done under the user owning the active token.

+## Token Expiration

+Tokens are set to expire after a number of days.
+By default, when requesting a token, its duration is set to 10 days.

+This can be changed using the `-x` flag in the  `art adm token new` command.

+Once a token has expired, Artisan automatically deactivates and cannot longer be used.

+## Renewing tokens

+A  token can be renewed at any time simply by requesting a new token.

+In the same way, the user under which Artisan is running can be changed  by requesting a new token for the intended user.

 ## Enabling the network service

 The Artisan installer also installs a network service called __artnet__.
 This service is responsible for listening for commands issued by other CLIs that have joined an Artisan network.
 If you need distributed CLI capabilities then the service must be started.

-!!! important ""
+!!! important "Please Note"
-    The network service can only be enabled if Artisan has been activated (i.e. has a valid id token).
+    The network service can only be started if Artisan has been activated (i.e. has a valid id token).

 In order to enable the network service do the following: